 - Of the approximately 56,000 lone parents in receipt of OFP or JST, 34,700 are not engaged in employment and so remain below the income poverty threshold.

 - There are more than 14,000 One-Parent Family Payment (OFP) recipients in employment, and of 14,500 JST recipients, 5,000 recipients work.
-Family Income Supplement is also an important support for working parents with approximately 27,000 lone parents in receipt of the payment.
+Working Family Payment is also an important support for working parents with approximately 27,000 lone parents in receipt of the payment.

 - The number of One-Parent Family Payment recipients has decreased from 92,326 in 2010, before the reforms were announced.

-- Of the approximately 25,500 customers who exited the OFP scheme on 2 July, 2015, the majority of customers transitioned to the Jobseeker’s Transitional payment, the Jobseeker’s Allowance payment and the Family Income Supplement. – 13,600 (or 54%) of them moved to the Jobseeker’s Transitional Payment (JST); – 2,500 (or 10%) of them moved to the Jobseeker’s Allowance (JA) scheme, and – 8,100 (or 32%) of them moved to the Family Income Supplement (FIS) scheme.
+- Of the approximately 25,500 customers who exited the OFP scheme on 2 July, 2015, the majority of customers transitioned to the Jobseeker’s Transitional payment, the Jobseeker’s Allowance payment and the Working Family Payment. – 13,600 (or 54%) of them moved to the Jobseeker’s Transitional Payment (JST); – 2,500 (or 10%) of them moved to the Jobseeker’s Allowance (JA) scheme, and – 8,100 (or 32%) of them moved to the Working Family Payment (WFP) scheme.